Filing Bankruptcy Can Stop a Foreclosure Sale

 The most typical Chapters to use to stop a foreclosure are Chapter 11 and Chapter 13.

-This is because you can propose a Plan of repayment that catches up (cures) on the past due amounts you owe to your mortgage or other lenders against your home, over a 36 to 60 month period, or in a Chapter 11, which allows a potentially longer term cure of arrearages.
+Why?
+Because in a Chapter 13 case you can propose a Plan of repayment that catches up (cures) on the past due amounts you owe to your mortgage or other lenders against your home, over a 36 to 60 month period, or in a Chapter 11, which allows a potentially longer term cure of the past due amounts (arrears).

 This, of course, assumes that you are otherwise eligible to file Chapter 13 (or 11) and have the regular income sufficient to propose such a plan.